Board of Directors

-Daniel is Executive Director of the Aboriginal Alcohol & Drug Service Inc (AADS).
+Daniel is Chief Executive Officer of the Aboriginal Alcohol & Drug Service Inc (AADS).
 His Father Noongar and Mother Yamatji have maintained strong traditional family lines.
 Daniel has dedicated much of his free time and energy to his community through roles including Chairperson of Noongar Mia Mia PTY LTD, representative to the Aboriginal and Torres Strait Islander Commission’s (ATSIC) Perth Noongar Regional Council, and as a member of both the Gordon Reid Foundation for Youth Fund and the National Indigenous Youth Leadership Group.
 Daniel’s studies have included Indigenous Community Leadership (FaHCSIA), Community Management and Development (Curtin), AICD Company Directors training, Public Sector Administration and other professional development programs related to social service and justice delivery while engaged in Family and Children’s Services and other government departments.

 Andrew is Chief Executive Officer of Milliya Rumurra Aboriginal Corporation.
 Milliya Rumurra is a Drug and Alcohol Service based in Broome.
 Programs provided include residential rehabilitation, a sobering-up shelter, community based prevention and treatment.
 Milliya Rumurra primarily offers treatment services for Indigenous residents, non-Indigenous people are also eligible to access their services.